Skiller9090/GetDone/Projects/Banking System/README.md

 ## Built-in features : variables, functions, classes

-Here we is a list of all the built-in functionality which you can use in order to create your own file to be called by Main.py.
+Here we list all the built-in functionality which one can use in order to create their own file to be called by Main.py.

 - `ran_16_card_num()` : Function which makes a random credit card number (16 digits) with the 16th digit being a check digit which uses a weighted sum MOD 10 to create it.